The Lathe of Heaven

 by Ursula K. Le Guin

-put me to sleep, perchance to dream.
-They are typically little
+usually put me to sleep, perchance to dream.
+They are

-more than a clumsy way of attaching symbolic resonance to the
+typically little more than a clumsy way of attaching symbolic

 development—an awkward Freudian intrusion